RedisGears/RedisGears/docs/commands.md

 # RedisGears Commands

-## Execution Response
+## Execution Result
 RedisGears allows you to run python scripts.
 These python scripts can run in a `Gears` and a `non Gears` mode.
 The execution result depends on the type of execution and success or failure.

 * When running a `Gears` execution
-	- successful: the execution result
+	- successful: the resultset
 	- failure: the error message
 * When running a `non Gears` execution
 	- successful: `OK`